 A Review of How SDSU, UCSD, and USD GRE Classes Really Work

 I sometimes get contacted by students who have taken GRE classes at San Diego State University, UCSD Extension, or The University of San Diego, or who've taken a GRE class at the San Diego branches of big companies such as Sherwood, Kaplan, The Princeton Review, or Manhattan Review.
 As you can imagine, if these students are still looking for help, many of them did not get much out of those GRE classes!
-I have a few thoughts about why:
+I have a few thoughts about why in the article below.

 Class size.
 At SDSU, GRE classes have up to 50 students!
 At USD's GRE classes, there are as many as 30 students, and at UCSD Extension, you might be in a class of up to 24.
 (In contrast, our max GRE class size is 12.)
 As you probably know from going to college, the more people who are in the class, the less interactive and engaging it tends to be.